-With the beginning of every new year gyms fill up with people trying to keep their New Year's Resolutions.
-The problem is that so many of these newbies don't know about some of the written and unwritten rules that health clubs have.
+With the beginning of every new year gyms fill up with people trying to keep their New Year’s Resolutions or Goals.
+The problem is that so many of these newbies don’t know about some of the written and unwritten rules that health clubs have.
 Gyms are communities.
 Communities are always much nicer places to be when people know what is expected of them.

 1. Don’t talk on the phone.
 No one wants to listen to you having an argument with your husband or teenage daughter.
 If you are one of those people who has a loud conversation while walking on the treadmill, just know that everyone around you is hoping you fall off the treadmill and end up on a viral YouTube video.